 How does a chapter find the best Sorority Software?
 And what kinds of sorority software are there?

 Communication is a key component of running an efficient sorority chapter.
 While it’s essential that chapter members are proactive about communicating chapter goals and operations, software is available to assist in streamlining and optimizing communication.
 Sorority communication software can aid with tasks such as updating parents and alumnae with events and fundraising efforts, distribute newsletters, and send reminder messages to sorority sisters about member-specific chapter business, such as dues payments.
-Communication software can also be used to centralize chapter communication for specific events.
-For instance, GINSystem is an example of communication software to share group information via a mobile device.
-The ultimate purpose of sorority communication software is to optimize a connection between chapter officers, sisters, alumnae, parents and nationals.
+Communication software can also be used to centralize chapter communication for planning and executing events specific events.
+For instance, OmegaOne is an example of communication software to share group information via a mobile device.
+The ultimate purpose of sorority communication software is to optimize a connection between chapter officers, sisters, alumnae, parents and inter/national headquarters.